ryantd42/NY-Legislative-Git/2023/A7107B-2023/bill.md

   May 11, 2023
   ___________

- Introduced by M. of A. SOLAGES, STIRPE, HUNTER -- read once and referred to the Committee on Education -- reference changed to the Committee on Higher  Education  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. SOLAGES, STIRPE, HUNTER, MAGNARELLI, FAHY -- read once  and  referred to the Committee on Education -- reference changed to the Committee on Higher Education  --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee -- reported and referred  to  the  Committee  on  Rules  --  Rules Committee  discharged,  bill amended, ordered reprinted as amended and recommitted to the Committee on Rules

- AN ACT to to amend the education law, in relation to permissible  activ- ities  for  athletic  associations,  conferences,  or  other groups or organizations with authority over intercollegiate  athletics  and  the definition of student-athlete
+ AN ACT to amend the education law, in relation to permissible activities for athletic associations, conferences, or other groups  or  organiza- tions with authority over intercollegiate athletics and the definition of student-athlete

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: